Testing MSW effect in supernova explosion with neutrino event rates: Summary and Conclusions

+We observed that $\mathcal{A}^{\rm{IO,IBD}} > \mathcal{A}^{\rm{VFT,IBD}}$ while $\mathcal{A}^{\rm{IO,Ar}} < \mathcal{A}^{\rm{VFT,Ar}}$.
+Additionally we also observed that $\mathcal{A}^{\rm{IO,IBD}} > \mathcal{A}^{\rm{FE,IBD}}$ while $\mathcal{A}^{\rm{IO,Ar}} < \mathcal{A}^{\rm{FE,Ar}}$.
+We have therefore taken advantages of such orderings and defined the ratio $\mathcal{R}^i$ in Eq.~(\ref{ratio_Icd}).
+It is clearly seen from Fig.~\ref{rIcd} that, for all three chosen SN distances, MSW-IO can be clearly separated from VFT by combining either DUNE and JUNO measurements or DUNE and HyperK measurements.
+In the same way, MSW-IO is separable from FE for $d=1 \ {\rm kpc}$ due to small statistical uncertainties.
+Finally it is interesting to see that for all three SN distances, VFT and FE are clearly separable.
+We also argued that Earth matter effects are negligible in our analysis.
+Hence our method is effective for determining whether MSW effects indeed occur or not in the propagation of SN neutrinos.

-In conclusion, the combined observations by liquid argon and liquid scintillation detectors are imperative for discriminating MSW from VFT flavor transitions during SN neutrino propagation.
-We have seen that liquid argon detectors can separate MSW-NH from MSW-IH and VFT while the latter two can be further discriminated with the IBD events of liquid scintillation detectors considered.
+In conclusion, the combined observations of $\nu_e{\rm Ar}$ and IBD events are imperative for discriminating MSW from VFT or FE flavor transitions in the propagation of SN neutrinos during the neutronization burst era.
+We have seen that DUNE detector can in general separate MSW-NO from MSW-IO, VFT and FE while the latter three can be further discriminated with the IBD events of JUNO or HyperK detectors included for a combined analysis.